dvsu/git-cheat-sheet/README.md

 'dashboard' already exists in the index
 ```

-If the path exists because we cloned the `dashboard` repository before, the workaround is to add `--force` flag to the Git command
+If the path exists because you cloned the `dashboard` repository before, the workaround is to add `--force` flag to the Git command

 **_Command_**